arjun-vh/arjun-vh/README.md

 - 👋 Hi, I’m Arjun
 - I’m interested in geoscientific modelling/inversion/software development
 - I’m looking for collaborators and willing to collaborate on projects that interest me :)
-- How to reach me: arjunvelliyidathu@gmail.com
+- Reach me at: arjunvelliyidathu@gmail.com